-A continuation of PEBB health plan coverage available to employees and survivors who meet retiree eligibility and enrollment requirements.
+A continuation of PEBB coverage available to employees and survivors who meet retiree eligibility and enrollment requirements.
 See Retiree eligibility and enrollment.

-Visit COBRA/continuation coverage eligibility and enrollment for more information.
+Visit continuation coverage eligibility and enrollment for more information.

-Visit how to determine eligibility for a list of qualifying events for COBRA coverage.
+Visit how to determine eligibility for a list of qualifying events for PEBB Continuation Coverage (COBRA).

-An employee who lost their PEBB employer-based group health plan due to a specific qualifying event may elect Continuation Coverage (LWOP) for themselves and eligible dependents.
+An employee who lost their PEBB employer-based group health plan due to a specific qualifying event may elect continuation coverage for themselves and eligible dependents.
 Employees may continue medical, dental, life insurance and in some cases long-term disability insurance.

 Visit how to determine eligibility for a list of qualifying events for continuation coverage.

 How do I elect continuation coverage?

-Note: PEBB must receive the form no later than 60 days after the date your employer-sponsored coverage ends or from the postmark on the PEBB Continuation Coverage Election Notice packet sent to you, whichever is later.
+Note: The PEBB Program must receive the form no later than 60 days from the date your employer-sponsored coverage ends or after the postmark on the PEBB Continuation Coverage Election Notice packet sent to you, whichever is later.

 Visit how to enroll for more enrollment information.